 This was written after my first holiday to Shanghai, Suzhou, and Hangzhou — I had a really good time then!
-Obviously, I feel very differently now after having lived in Beijing for a year — it was seriously one of the more unpleasant places on this planet, to put it tactfully.
-True we were able to live a somewhat extravagant lifestyle because of the relative low cost of living (just going to the movies as well as nicer restaurants much more often and taking the taxi frequently), but it still wasn't worth the daily frustration and a lot of foreigners feel the same way.
-Despite trying my best to keep an open mind, I can only say that sometimes I didn't hate it as much... so we left as soon as our 1-year apartment lease was up.
-Just be mentally prepared if you ever decide to move to China to find out what all the rage is about! ( Don't.do.it. )
+I feel differently now after having lived in Beijing for a year.
+True we were able to live a somewhat extravagant lifestyle because of the relative low cost of living (just going to the movies as well as nicer restaurants much more often and taking the taxi frequently), but it wasn't really worth the daily frustration and a lot of foreigners feel the same way.
+Just be mentally prepared if you ever decide to move to China.

 I have always assumed that China would be really different, but it felt surprisingly familiar, other than a few "minor" details of course.
 It sure was a mind-altering experience being immersed in the perspective of the "other side".
 All of a sudden, all previous insistence along with the assumed definition of "country" seemed to be somewhat unnecessary.
 After all, part of how the general public perceives things is through various sources of propaganda, whether it's media or "education".
 Throughout history, people seemed to have little choice but to pick sides and agree with the political agenda and interests of a few powerful "elites" that do not necessarily reflect what we believe, even if we actually have no opinion or preference.
 It is interesting how history shaped us all in big and little ways, whether we like it or not and regardless of how much we know about it.